Marinel Sumook Ubaldo

-Marinel Sumook Ubaldo (1997) is a Filipinos climate activist from the Philippines who helped to organise the first youth climate strike in her country.
+Marinel Sumook Ubaldo (born 1997) is a Filipina climate activist from the Philippines who helped to organise the first youth climate strike in her country.
 She testified as a community witness for the Philippines Commission on Human Rights as part of their investigation into corporate responsibility and whether the effects of climate change can be considered violations of Filipinos’ human rights.

 Background and education

 Ubaldo was born in 1997 from a father who is a fisherman in Matarinao, Salcedo, Eastern Samar.